Jvvv00/front-end-tips/README.md

 The webiste normally will contain 3 main parts, which are head, body and footer.

 In HEAD section, there will normally contain `meta`, `title` and other external link such as stylesheet (css).
+The attribute `lang` is to specified the language of the content, for example `en` is english, `fr` is french. `meta` tag is metadata about the document.

 BODY is where the content of the website.